 The company conforms with the expectation to implement procedures to manage the risk of discrimination in employment decisions and engage formally with workers on freedom of association and collective bargaining and ensuring workers receive fair remuneration.
-It is progressing with the development of a formal system to manage labour issues and provide training on labour-related issues is also required for contractors.
-The company abides by Thai Labour Protection Act B.E 2541 (1998) which allows for employment of young workers (categorised as 15 years but younger than 18), however the company cannot yet demonstrate that it formally manages the risk of this age group being used for anything other than non-hazardous and light work.
-Similarly, evidence to demonstrate the avoidance of forced labour, and provision of appropriate remuneration would be beneficial.
+The company abides by Thai Labour Protection Act B.E 2541 (1998) which allows for employment of young workers (categorised as 15 years but younger than 18.
+It is progressing with the development of a formal system to manage labour issues and with the provision of training on labour-related issues for contractors.
+Similarly, while staff receive one day off per week the company is progressing to ensuring overtime is on a voluntary basis.
+It could provide evidence that has implemented formal procedures to eliminate the risk of forced labour at its operations.